-Food Stylists are actually a best kept secret of the art and food industry, but in recent years they have been on a steady incline in popularity.
+Food Stylists are the best-kept secret of the art and food industry, but in recent years they have been on a steady incline in popularity.
 They could very much be a normal career choice later on in a few years.

 A food stylist has an attention for detail, they pay attention to every little thing in front of them.
 They work hard to make sure that a dish of food looks fantastic for the photographer.

 Whether they’re photographing the food for a menu, cookbook, or advertisement, the food needs to look perfect.